Affordable Housing FAQs#

 Generally, affordable housing programs target "low" or "very low" income individuals and families.
 According to the U.S. Department of Housing and Urban Development (HUD), low income persons earn less than 80% of an area's median income.
 Very low income persons earn 50% or less of an area's median income.

 Fort Collins has for years been recognized as having a high quality of life.
 National magazines, such as Money magazine, consistently rate this area as one of best places to live.
 Some of the reasons include our beautiful natural environment and proximity to mountains and recreation, our strong economy, our excellent delivery of public services, our unique urban environment and our diverse mix of shopping and entertainment opportunities.
 However, our high quality of life has resulted in rapid growth and a consequential rise in housing costs.
-Single family housing costs rose significantly over the last 10 years, making Fort Collins one of the highest increased areas in the state.
-Rents have also increased rapidly.
+Single-family housing costs rose significantly over the last 10 years, making Fort Collins one of the highest increased areas in the state.

 - Over the last 10 years, housing costs have significantly outpaced the increase in wages.